waffluent/SecuringWordpressWithCloudflareWAF/README.md

 ## Limitations

 * Blocks all access to author and category archive pages, even for legitimate visitors.
-* If your theme or SEO strategy relies on author/category archive pages, you may need to whitelist certain requests.
+* If your theme or SEO strategy relies on author/category archive pages, you may need to allowlist certain requests.
 * Does not prevent enumeration via the WordPress REST API — that must be handled separately.

 ---